Necrotising Enterocolitis

 Management

 NEC is a surgical emergency and requires immediate referral to the neonatal surgical team.
 Some neonates will recover with medical treatment.
 In others, surgery may be required to remove the dead bowel tissue.
-Babies may be left with a temporary stoma if significant bowel is removed.
+They may be left with a temporary stoma if a significant section of the bowel is removed.

 Complications